 "Community Policing in Madison: An Analysis of Implementation and Impact."
 In

-Dennis P. Rosenbaum (ed.), The Challenge of Community Policing: Testing the
+Dennis P. Rosenbaum (ed.), The Challenge of Community Policing

 Between 1987 and 1990 the Police Foundation, with funding from the National Institute of Justice, observed